-Even PIR sensors calibrated to extreme sensitivity can benefit from knowing whether it’s day or night.
+Sleeping occupants: that’s where light level sensors can be of tremendous benefit.
+Even PIR sensors that are calibrated to extreme sensitivity can benefit from knowing whether it’s day or night.

-It’s the middle of the night.
+Pretend you are a guest in a Hotel.
+You turn in at 10:00 PM.
+The thermostat in your room features PIR occupancy sensors but no light level sensors.
+You’re exhausted because you’ve run a 10K marathon (bravo!), and you fall instantly asleep and do not move for hours.
 Your thermostat PIR sensor detects no heat or movement for a set period of time, like 30 minutes.
-Based on this data, the occupancy sensor determines your room to be unoccupied, and the temperature drifts away from setpoint.
-You awaken to a hot room in which the A/C has been turned off.
-You’re hot and sweaty and generally NOT pleased.
+Based on this data, the occupancy sensor determines your room to be unoccupied, and the temperature will drift away from setpoint.
+You awaken to a hot room in which the a/c has been turned off.
+You are about as hot and sweaty as you were in mile 8 of your run.
+And you are NOT pleased.
 The front desk gets an earful from you.